cutaway-security/ROSA_Jumpkit/Hardware/README.md

 # HAK: Multimeter
 The multimeter is a critical part of any assessment.
 This device provides the capability to interact with an embedded device's components.
 Typical actions include testing if the device is energized and tracing leads from component-to-component and debug-pins-to-components.

+NOTE: This multimeter does not fit into an AmazonBasic Protective Case.
+I improvised with a case I pick up during travel that fit it very well.

 | Equipment | Vendor | Model | Description | Quantity | Cost* | Note |
 | :--- | :--- | :--- | :--- | :---: | :---: | :--- |
 | [Extech EX330 Multimeter](http://www.extech.com/display/?id=14823) | Extech | EX330 | Multimeter to understand voltages, connectivity, and tone-out leads. | 1 | $51 | This is typically not optional.
 May or may not come with lead wires. |